Was it drugs? Toxic mold? Household poisons? Foul play?

 "As far as having a New Year's resolution, I'd love to have a child next year," Murphy shared.
 "I've been very blessed to have a really great loving husband.
 I spend more time with my family than anyone else in the world."

 She and Monjack and her mom, Sharon, all still lived in the former Britney Spears house.

 There was a power outage in their neighborhood in the early morning hours of Dec.
 20, 2009.
 Shortly after the power came back on, at around 3 a.m., Murphy went out on the balcony to get some air, Monjack later recalled on Larry King Live.
-She was gasping for breath, and he called Sharon to come upstairs.
+Brittany was gasping for breath, and he called for Sharon to come upstairs.